 - Get to know Dee Bradley Baker (Klaus)

 My Two Cents:

 American Dad was the hidden gem in the Animation Domination block of scheduling on FOX.
 American Dad got the same treatment, however, that Futurama received from FOX.
 The show seemed to be the neglected step-child, receiving very little coverage and moving around time slots like a hockey puck.
 After nine season, American Dad is moving to TBS.

 American Dad deserves a consistent time slot and as much promotion as MacFarlane's first show, Family Guy.
 Though the style of animation is the same, the humor is much more grounded and of-the-moment.
 American Dad takes on issues involving our government, our political views and other hot topics, walking the line between preachy and irreverent.

 You won't find flashbacks full of pop culture references on American Dad.
 But you will find smart, witty dialgue and clever plot set-ups.
-It's worth seeking out on FOX's schedule and on DVD.
+It's worth seeking out on your TV's schedule and on DVD.